yahoo/webseclab/README.md

 ### Webseclab

-Webseclab is a sample set of web security test cases and toolkit to construct  tests for web security scanners and help investigations or discussions of particular types of issues.
+Webseclab contains a sample set of web security test cases and a toolkit to construct new ones.
+It can be used for testing security scanners, to replicate or reconstruct issues, or to help with investigations or discussions of particular types of web security bugs.

 ### Install

-	$ go get github.com/yahoo/webseclab
+	$ go get github.com/yahoo/webseclab/...

 ### Run

 ```
 $GOPATH/bin/webseclab [-http=:8080]
 ```
+or simply ```webseclab``` if $GOPATH/bin is in your PATH.

 Run webseclab -help to view the options.